 Substantially increase the number of youth and adults who have relevant skills, including technical and vocational skills, for employment, decent jobs and entrepreneurship.

-Eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations.
+Eliminate all disparities in education and ensure equal access to all levels of education and vocational training.

 Ensure that all youth and a substantial proportion of adults, both men and women, achieve literacy and numeracy.